farling42/fvtt-export-markdown/README.md

 - Images are not yet exported as part of the ZIP.
 - Tables might not get converted properly.

+## Installation

+Eventually it will be available on the Foundry packages database.

+In the meantime, install manually using the link https://github.com/farling42/fvtt-export-markdown/releases/latest/download/module.json

 ## Libraries

 - [JSZip](https://stuk.github.io/jszip)